gbgabiola/progress/README.md

 - [ ] Project: Build an online Towers of Hanoi solver that accepts a tower height between 5 and 10, and then displays a graphical (animated) solution, iteratively moving each piece until the puzzle is solved
 - [ ] Project: Pick a template from [here](http://www.free-css.com/free-css-templates) and create a new template with it as your inspiration (do not use its assets)

-## Tier 2 - strengthen your foundation
+## Tier 2 - Strengthen your foundation

 - [ ] Course: [How to Code: Simple Data](https://www.edx.org/course/how-code-simple-data-ubcx-htc1x)
 - [ ] Course: [How to Code: Complex Data](https://www.edx.org/course/how-code-complex-data-ubcx-htc2x)